krahets/hello-algo/en/docs/chapter_preface/suggestions.md

     # comment
     ```

-=== "Zig"

-    ```zig title=""
-    // Title comment, used to label functions, classes, test cases, etc.

-    // Content comment, used to explain code in detail

-    // Multi-line
-    // comment
-    ```

 ## Learning Efficiently with Animated Illustrations

 Compared to text, videos and images have higher information density and structural organization, making them easier to understand.
 In this book, **key and difficult knowledge will mainly be presented in the form of animated illustrations**, with text serving as explanation and supplement.